As your pregnancy progresses, it's time to start thinking about registering for baby items and your baby shower.

 - Car seat.
 Something this important to your baby's safety should be something you pick out and bring home with plenty of time to spare before you're due.
 You can't leave the hospital without it!
 Iif you opt to put this on the register, make sure you list the particular make and model you want.)

 - Breast pump and other breastfeeding products, such as nipple shields.
 Many people just feel weird about buying someone else's breast pump.
+If you’re expecting twins, check with a lactation consultant about what you’ll need.
+You may want to rent or buy a hospital-grade pump.

 Items You May Want to Wait On